MarianoGappa/icfp2016/README.md

 # ICFP 2016
-A valiant attempt at ICFP 2016
+A valiant-ish attempt at ICFP 2016

 [Log in](http://2016sv.icfpcontest.org/)